U.S. Senator Jeff Merkley quoted Anne Frank extensively in a criticism of the Trump administration’s refugee policy.

 The Trump administration has been lowering refugee limits since 2017.
 According to multiple news reports, Stephen Miller, the architect of President Donald Trump’s immigration policies, may try to eliminate refugee admissions next year — no refugees would be allowed beyond the borders.
 There have also been reports in recent months of squalid conditions at migrant detention centers, including for children, on the southern border.

-- Jewish comedian Jeff Ross defends Netflix roast of Anne Frank
+- Jewish Comedian Defends Netflix Roast of Anne Frank

 Current U.S. refugee policies accepting refugees were created in large part as a response to the Holocaust, when the country denied the requests of many Jews seeking to settle here.